-Records relating to accident/injury at work - Date of Staff, Volunteers, incident + 12 years.
-Visitors, Members of In the case of serious accidents, a further retention period the Public, Contractors, will need to be applied.
-Self-Employed The official accident book pages - Date of Incident + 6 years.
+Staff, Volunteers, Records relating to accident/injury at work - Date of Visitors, Members of incident + 12 years.

+the Public, Contractors, Self-Employed In the case of serious accidents, a further retention period will need to be applied.
+The official accident book pages - Date of Incident + 6 years.
 Pupils Accident records (in any format) - Date of birth of the child + 25 years.
 All All records will be clearly marked and stored in such a way to prevent accidental use or loss.
 After the minimum record retention period has passed, we will destroy / delete the records concerned in line with the IRMS - Records Management Toolkit for Schools (May 2019)